new visitors parents

 Our cabins are big, bright and airy – and all have been totally renovated and updated as of 2008.
 There is plenty of storage space for all our campers’ clothing and camp equipment.

 One thing worth noting is that there is no electricity in the cabins.
-Believe-it-or-not, this is not as big a deal as one would initially think.
-In fact, when we were making plans to renovate Kamaji’s cabins, our campers specifically requested that we not add electricity.
-What it means is that Kamaji’s campers are truly unplugged – unwired and disconnected.
-What is missing at Kamaji — that kids take for granted elsewhere — are IPods and cell phones and computer laptops and MP3 players.
-What is present at Kamaji — wholesome, playful, connected-to-each-other, physically active, imaginative, creative campers whose cabinmates are “real” friends and whose counselors, using flashlights, read bedtime stories to them at night.
+This is not as big a deal as one would initially think.
+In fact, when the cabins were being renovated, our campers specifically requested that we not add electricity.
+What it means is that Kamaji’s campers are truly unplugged and disconnected yet connected to each other.

 What is Camp Kamaji’s program like?

 Your daughter will choose — with guidance from our staff — on a weekly basis those activities she would like to participate in.
 We will encourage her to participate in a well-rounded program — and allow her to progress at her own rate.
-We’ll make sure she is placed in a level of instruction that is appropriate to her skills thereby optimizing her learning opportunity.
-We will provide a safe environment where she can step out of her comfort zone and try things she never imagined she could do . . . where she can attempt risks, maybe-at-first fail, get up and try-try again, and succeed.
+We’ll make sure she is placed in a level of instruction that is appropriate to her skills, optimizing her learning opportunity.
+We will provide a safe environment where she can step out of her comfort zone and try things she never imagined she could do . . . where she can attempt risks, get up and try-try again, and succeed.
 With the support and encouragement of Kamaji’s staff, she’ll ultimately master a sense of accomplishment that is real and enduring.

 Does Kamaji offer wilderness trips?

-Even our youngest campers can participate in Kamaji’s wilderness trip program.
-Accompanied by specially-trained and experienced (and fun!) trip leaders, campers can go on overnight canoeing, kayaking, camping, rock climbing, sailing and horseback riding trips.
 Trips last from two to nine days.
 The goal of our wilderness trip program is to give each camper a meaningful and enjoyable outdoor experience.
 If she returns from her trip more aware of the beauty of the natural world; if she feels an even closer kinship to those who accompanied her; if she’s proud of herself for living up to the challenge and trying something outside her “normal” routine –then our goal has been achieved.

 Who works at Kamaji?